victholerus98/HI-x-GRP/README.md

 ## Infographic

 In this section there are a title and 3 cards.
 Here the plan is to have the numbers in the cards update when the database is updated.
 Normally the infographic section will have 2 cards, but for the special event that's happening another card can be added for more info.
-Some cards have a blue link icon on the rop right, this indicates that you can click on the card to get to another page.
+Some cards have a blue link icon on the top right, this indicates that you can click on the card to get to another page.

 ## Search functionalities